EricssonResearch/dnt/doc/notification.md

 ## Related telnet commands

-The pull messages can be enabled/disabled from telnet command.
+The pull messages can be enabled/disabled from the [telnet interface](oam.md).

-* notif_pull enable/disable - Enable or disable pull notification_source
+* notif_pull enable/disable - Enable or disable pull notifications

 * notif_trigger `source MIP` `target MIP` level [options] - send trigger message, and trigger local push notification
   * source MIP is the starting point of the trigger message.
 It is usually the pre-replication MIP.